peterloes/Clock_receiver_RFID-MS_MOMO_TAMDL/README.md

 This module implements an WWVB time signal from radio station near Fort Collins, Colorado and is operated by the National Institute of Standards and Technology (NIST)

-Testing via RFID-MS.
+Unused potential.

 GPS converter to DCF77.c

 The GPS-DCF Converter UTC± can be connected to a DCF77 signal input as an alternative to a DCF77 antenna.
 The device receives global UTC via GPS and converts this information into the DCF77 protocol

-Testing via RFID-MS.
+Testing via RFID-MS 2019.

 ![My image](https://github.com/peterloes/clock_receiver/blob/master/Getting_Started_Tutorial/4_dcf77_range.jpg)